ChromaticHQ/recurly/README.txt

   Recurly.js API.
 Support for Recurly.js 3 will be in the next version of the Drupal Recurly module.

 - Log into your Recurly.com account and visit the "API Credentials" page.
-Copy the values for API Key, Private Key (generate if needed), and Subdomain and paste them into the module configuration under admin/config/services/recurly.
+  (developer/api_access) Copy the values for Private API Key (generate if needed) and Subdomain and paste them into the module configuration under admin/config/services/recurly.

+- From  the "Manage Transparent Post Keys" page on Recurly.com, (developer/transparent_post), paste that key into the "Transparent Post Private Key" field in the module configuration.

 - While on the Recurly settings page, copy the full URL from the description of the "Listener URL key" field.
 It should be something like: